ArmanTheParman/ParmanodL/README.md

     13)  Withing the Parmanodl OS SSH window, the user will be prompted to change the password from 'parmanodl'.
 The username 'parman' remains, sorry.

     14)  There is a prompt to type "menu" which runs the Parmanode software.
-It is alread configured to the "installed" state.
+Parmanode is already configured to the "installed" state.
 Apps can simply be installed from the menu options.

     15)  The installer program, upon finishing, will tidy up any mess left on the building computer, offer to delete Docker if it was installed, and delete itself from the desktop, leaving only the Run_ParmanodL executable file for SSH access.

-This fairly elaborate method of creating Parmanode OS is opposed to having me created the image on my coputer and distributing a file.
+This fairly elaborate method of creating Parmanode OS is opposed to having me create the image on my computer and distributing a file.
 While that would have been easier, it requires the users to trust my build.
 This way, effectively every step of the way is trustless - the code being used is open to read.